voila/reason-client-server-example/README.md

 ## Docker

-Alternatively, use the Dockerfile to build a container with the client and server code.
-First, edit Dockerfile and replace <YOUR_KEY_HERE> with your API key
+Alternatively, you can use docker to build a container with all the client and server code.

+First, edit the Dockerfile and replace <YOUR_KEY_HERE> with your API key.

+Then, build the image and start the container:

 ```
 $ docker build -t reason-client-server-example .